Joshalexjacobs/SlimeBattleSystem/README.md

 2. Drop it into your assets folder
 3. You should now be able to reference the SlimeBattleSystem namespace within your own scripts

+*Don't like reading documentation?
+Take a look at the [sample unity project!](https://github.com/Joshalexjacobs/SlimeBattleSystemSample)*

 # API

 ## Battle System